Wheel of Fortune (American game show): Celebrity Wheel of Fortune

 In November 2020, ABC ordered a prime time spin-off show, Celebrity Wheel of Fortune, with Sajak and White as hosts and initially with Richards as executive producer, which premiered on January 7, 2021.
 Each hour-long episode consists of two complete games; in addition to toss-ups (with triple toss-ups now worth $5,000, for a total of $15,000) and the bonus round, the first game has three regular rounds, while the second has at least three regular rounds, with the last round being a speed-up round.
-Scores are reset between games, and celebrities' charities are guaranteed a minimum of $30,000.
+Scores are reset between games, and celebrities' charities are guaranteed a minimum of $30,000 for the hour.
 Game play proceeds as in regular games with three notable changes.
 First, a bonus cash prize is awarded in every regular round: $5,000 in Round 1, $10,000 in Round 2, and $20,000 in Round 3 (and subsequent rounds in the second game).
-Second, starting from the second round of each game, there are four Million Dollar Wedges that occupy a full space (on the regular version, it occupies the central third of a space with the other two thirds as Bankrupt spaces, as akin to the $10,000 space in the past); if a player lands on one when they already hold one, it counts as a $1,000 space.
-Third, the bonus round features four $100,000 spaces, and a minimum of $25,000; a Million Dollar Wedge replaces one of the four $100,000 spaces (which reduces the number to three) with a $1,000,000 space.
+Second, starting from the second round of each game, there are four Million Dollar Wedges that occupy a full space (on the regular version, a single wedge occupies the central third of a space with the other two thirds as Bankrupt spaces); if a player lands on one when they already hold one, it counts as a $1,000 space.
+Third, the bonus round features four $100,000 envelopes, but a minimum of $25,000; a Million Dollar Wedge replaces one of the four $100,000 envelopes with a $1,000,000 one.
 Original airings of the show feature giveaways to home viewers in certain rounds, most notably $10,000 in the second round of each game in the first four seasons and a vacation package (or $10,000 on certain episodes, starting in the fifth season) in the third round of the first game starting in the third season.